Mellieħa: Tourism

 Mellieħa is a popular tourist destination during the summer months.
 It is well known for its beaches, with the most well known being Għadira Bay and Golden Bay. Ċirkewwa is also popular as a dive site, and includes the wrecks of MV Rozi and the P29 patrol boat.

 In 2009, Mellieħa was awarded the title of European Destination of Excellence due to its sustainable initiatives.

-Sailing is also a major drive for tourisum with the Euromed championships taking place between the 19th and the 22nd of December from the beach by the "Munchies" restaurant.
+Sailing is also a major drive for tourism with the Euromed championships taking place between the 19th and the 22nd of December from the beach by the "Munchies" restaurant.
 It has both ILCA and Optimist dinghys racing and has been held every year since 2000.